0PandaDEV/Ziit/README.md

 ## What is Ziit?

-Ziit (pronounced "tseet") is an open source, self-hostable alternative to WakaTime that provides a clean, minimal dashboard for viewing coding statistics while ensuring privacy by keeping your data on your own server.
-It tracks coding activity through editor integrations, collecting data about projects, languages, os, editor and time spent coding, with an intuitive dashboard similar to Plausible Analytics.
+Ziit (pronounced "tseet") is an open source, self-hostable alternative to WakaTime that provides a clean, minimal and fast dashboard for viewing coding statistics while ensuring privacy by keeping your data on your own server.
+It tracks coding activity through an IDE extension, collecting data about projects, languages, editors, files, branches, os, and time spent coding, with an intuitive dashboard similar to Plausible Analytics.

 ## Preview